Bypassing memory safety mechanisms through speculative control flow hijacks: Case studies

 \subsubsection{LLC eviction of the global canary}

 We apply the two-step method described in \prettyref{sec:spac_evict} for the eviction of the global canary from LLC, and thus from all cache levels by the property of inclusiveness of caches on the target platform.
-The global canary value is always stored at a fixed offset in a page: we use this property to find eviction sets for this particular offset, following the approach of Liu et al.~\cite{liu15sp}, which works without knowledge of physical addresses.
+The global canary value is always stored at a fixed offset in a page: we use this property to find eviction sets for this particular offset by using the undocumented Intel LLC slice function reverse engineered by Maurice et al.~\cite{MauriceSNHF15}.

 The attacker process first identifies a page with a known eviction set and then unmaps it to be reused by the victim to store its canary.
 This is achieved with two processes under attacker control, as follows.
 At first, one of them maps a hugepage and enters a loop in which it brings an eviction set into cache and waits for feedback from the second attacker process.
 The latter in turn probes its own stack canary and reports back a success as soon as the canary is no longer cached.
+Once the eviction set is identified, the attacker releases the page, which is now ready to be reused by the victim process to store its canary.
+The page release is done via \Code{madvise} which instructs the system about the process memory behavior, in this case indicating that a certain memory range will not be accessed soon (\Code{MADV_DONTNEED}).
+We manually craft the memory area released by the attacker in order to shift the target page frame in the right position in the kernel buddy freelist.
+We empirically verify that the reuse of a page frame for the victim canary page occurs with $100$\% success rate when attacker controls victim startup.
+When the attacker does not control victim startup, the success rate drops (but remains above $50$\%), because synchronization is more difficult and all processes in the system consume resources from the buddy freelist.
+Factors that influence the success rate include the order of the page in the freelist, the ``distance'' between the release operation by the attacker and the request operation by the victim process.
+We note that we do not use any artificial synchronization mechanism between the victim and attacker, which makes this attack widely applicable.